Zhaoxin-Guo/CPO-Tisa-lab1/README.md

 ### Implementation restrictions

-The capacity of unrolled linked list is artificial and can not be customized.
+The capacity of unrolled linked list is manually set and cannot be customized.

 ### Advantages and disadvantages of unittest